 This is the last item in our list of WooCommerce SEO tips for an eCommerce site.
 Canonical tags are important for SEO since they notify Google which URL reflects a page’s principal copy.
 Pages are quite often updated, deleted, and replaced as your site develops and scales.

 You may wind up with duplicate pages as a result of this approach.
 Similar content on the same site or across different domains might be considered identical content.
-If you have the identical page on your site more than once, search engines will be confused and won’t really know which page to prioritize for ranking.
+If you have an identical page on your site more than once, search engines will be confused and won’t really know which page to prioritize for ranking.

 You may inform search engines which page is the “primary” page with the canonical tag, and it will rank that page higher in Google search results.
 This is why you’ll want to apply canonical tags for your WooCommerce website in the following places:

-When it comes to Product Options, If your items have different page URLs for different sizes or colors, you’ll want to use a canonical tag to direct search engines to the main product listings.
+When it comes to Product Options, If your items have different page URLs for different sizes or colours, you’ll want to use a canonical tag to direct search engines to the main product listings.

 But when it’s about products on multiple pages and if that product is listed in numerous categories, you’ll like to pick the primary page for that product detail page and use the canonical tag.